faizanzafar40/faizanzafar40.github.io/_posts/2013-06-15-seo-project.md

 * Sitemap + Robots.TXT

 The results of all these checks then got compiled into a nice PDF format with recommended actions to take for each check that resulted negatively.

 Here are the sample reports generated automatically for websites of two hosting companies from Pakistan:

 <div markdown="0"><a href="/www.winshosting.com.pdf" class="btn">Download report for winshosting.com</a></div><div markdown="0"><a href="/pakservers.com.pdf" class="btn">Download report for pakservers.com</a></div>

 Unfortunately I took down the actual demonstration website Webtimize.me last year due to hosting costs.
 I'll try to configure the project files on my XAMPP stack and record a video demonstration for this post.
-But in any case I'll upload the complete source code in .zip format here as soon as I get some free time.
-Explore the code as much as you want but if anyone wants to extend this, kindly let me know first.
-At that point I could create a repo from which one can fork.
+Explore the code from Github repo linked above as much as you want but if anyone wants to extend this, kindly let me know first.
 {: .notice}

 The post date has been modified to refer to the project completion date and not the actual publishing date